Anne Pressly: Biography

 After earning her B.A. in Political Science from Rhodes College in Memphis, Tennessee, Pressly was hired at KATV in May 2004 to produce Good Morning Arkansas and report for MidDay Arkansas and Saturday Daybreak.
-She was promoted to a full-time reporter position in November, 2004.
+She was promoted to a full-time reporter position in November 2004.

+Pressley's most notable interview was with Vice President Dick Cheney.

 A chance encounter with a casting director while working on a story helped her land a small role as Candice Black, a conservative commentator, in Oliver Stone's 2008 film W.

 Attack and death

 Anne Pressly was found at 4:30 a.m. on October 20, 2008, a half-hour before she was due to appear on the station's Daybreak program.
-Little Rock police were alerted by her mother, Patricia Cannady, when Pressly did not answer her wake-up call.
+The Little Rock Police Department were alerted by her mother, Patricia Cannady, when Pressly did not answer her wake-up call.
 Cannady found Pressly unresponsive in her bed with injuries sustained to her head and upper body consistent with a beating.
 She had been raped, her left hand had been broken, and her face had been crushed beyond recognition.
 The attacker took her laptop computer, her handbag with a credit card, and little else.